-If you have less answers (data points) then what is described above, than the Reliability rate will be low.
+If you have less answers (data points) than described above, then the Reliability rate will be low.
 A low reliability rate means you should take a step back as a manager and wait before making any decisions based on this data.

 If you're curious about our 10 Key Metrics of Engagement, which this report explores, we've attached a document below that describes them in detail.

 Now have a go at it and enjoy all this detailed data!